hpreston/netbox-to-ise/README.md

     pip install -r requirements.txt
     ```

-    > Note: `netbox2ise` uses a public Python ISE library (https://github.com/falkowich/pyise-ers).
-The `requirements.txt` file reflects this source for the library.
+    > Note: `netbox2ise` uses one of 2 public Python ISE library depending on the version of ISE you are using with the tool:
+      * https://github.com/falkowich/pyise-ers for versions of ISE earlier than 3.1
+      * https://github.com/CiscoISE/ciscoisesdk for ISE version 3.1 and later
+      * The `requirements.txt` file installs both of these libraries and dynamically determines at runtime which library to source, depending on the version string in the datafile or environment variable

 1. Install the `netbox2ise` tool.